 However, we know injection molding cost estimates are critical to any successful project.

 That’s why we’ve compiled the following price guide to help you budget for your mold.
 The injection molding cost examples are categorized by type (Rapid Prototyping, Insert Tooling, High-Production Tooling), and degree of difficulty (Basic, Intermediate, Advanced).

 Planning your next project

 If you have a target price established for your parts, tell your mold builder.
 They can design the mold accordingly and plan for the right number of cavities to achieve that price.
 The more cavities (or parts made per cycle), the less expensive the parts will be, also allowing for higher output.

 While you don’t need to know every detail about the types of molds available, it’s always a good idea to come prepared.
 Supplying the basics to your mold builder will help them build the best tool for your project.
 We recommend that you find a mold maker who also has production capabilities.
-The company running the production won’t want to build an inadequate mold because they know they have to use it.
+The production company won’t want to build an inadequate mold because they know they must use it.

-And if you’re thinking of outsourcing your mold making, take into consideration all of the factors in bringing the mold to optimum production standards outlined in this American Mold Builders Association article.
+If you’re thinking of outsourcing your mold-making overseas, consider all of the factors in bringing the mold to optimum production standards outlined in this American Mold Builders Association article.
 You might be surprised to learn the true cost of off-shoring!

 Whatever your project requires, Rex Plastics can help you decide whether you need a Ferrari or a Fiat.